nikldev0/hugo-utilitybelt/README.md

 # hugo-utilitybelt
-A theme consisting of partials that can be added as a theme component for any Hugo site
+A theme consisting of partials that can be added as a theme component for any Hugo site.
+This leverages the *theme composition* functionality added in Hugo v0.42.

+## Usage
+1. Add the `hugo-utilitybelt` as a submodule to be able to get upstream changes later `git submodule add https://github.com/lockedatapublished/hugo-utilitybelt.git themes/hugo-utilitybelt`
+2. Add `hugo-utilitybelt` as a theme in your config.toml `theme = ["hugo-itsalocke", "hugo-utilitybelt"]`
+3. In your custom theme or site, reference utilitybelt partials in the normal way

+## Core contents
 - `use-bootstrap4.html` is partial containing the CSS, javascript, and meta tags ideal for including bootstrap 4 (4.1.1 currently) in the `<head/>` tag of your site.
 This uses `async` loading of the scripts.
 - `use_jquery3.html` is a partial calling the minified full jquery 3.3.1 from the CDN.
 This uses `async` loading of the scripts.
 - `use_fontawesome5.html` is a partial for incorporating fontawesome 5 (5.1.0 currently) into your site.